+- (e) [Deleted]

-- (e) If a generating system cannot meet the automatic access standard, the Generator must demonstrate to the Network Service Provider why that standard could not be reasonably achieved and propose a negotiated access standard. - (f) The negotiated access standard proposed by the Generator under paragraph (e) must be the highest level that the generating system can reasonably achieve, including by installation of additional dynamic reactive power equipment, and through optimising its control systems. - (g) AEMO must advise on matters relating to negotiated access standards under this clause S5.2.5.13.
+- (f) The negotiated access standard proposed by the Generator under clause 5.3.4A(b1) must be the highest level that the generating system can reasonably achieve, including by installation of additional dynamic reactive power equipment, and through optimising its control systems.

+- (g) [Deleted]

-- (h) A limiting device provided under paragraphs (b) and (c) must: - (1) not detract from the performance of any power system stabiliser; and - (2) be co-ordinated with all protection systems. - (i) The Network Service Provider may require that the design and operation of the control systems of a generating unit or generating system be coordinated with the existing voltage control systems of the Network Service Provider and of other Network Users, in order to avoid or manage interactions that would adversely impact on the Network Service Provider and other Network Users. - (j) Any requirements imposed by the Network Service Provider under paragraph (i) must be recorded in the access standard. - (k) The assessment of impact of the generating units on power system stability and damping of power system oscillations shall be in accordance with the guidelines for power system stability established under clause 4.3.4(h).
+- (g1) For the purposes of subparagraph (b)(2A), the Network Service Provider and AEMO will nominate one or more control modes to be implemented when the generating system is commissioned, and may require additional control modes to be commissioned after connection if the Network Service Provider or AEMO reasonably considers such additional modes to be necessary to ensure power system security or quality of supply.
+Where a generating system has been commissioned for more than one control mode, the Generator, Network Service Provider and AEMO must agree on a procedure for switching between control modes.
+The initial operating mode, other available modes and the procedure for switching between modes must be recorded as part of the performance standard. - (h) A limiting device provided under paragraphs (b) and (d) must: - (1) not detract from the performance of any power system stabiliser or power oscillation damping capability; and - (2) be co-ordinated with all protection systems. - (i) The Network Service Provider may require that the design and operation of the control systems of a generating unit or generating system be coordinated with the existing voltage control systems of the Network Service Provider and of other Network Users, in order to avoid or manage interactions that would adversely impact on the Network Service Provider and other Network Users.

+- (j) Any requirements imposed by the Network Service Provider under paragraph (i) must be recorded in the performance standard. - (k) The assessment of impact of the generating units on power system stability and damping of power system oscillations shall be in accordance with the guidelines for power system stability established under clause 4.3.4(h).